ycrc/ycrc.github.io/docs/clusters/bouchet.md

 If you have any questions about Yale’s partnership at MGHPCC or the Bouchet cluster, please [reach out to us](/).

 ## Access the Cluster

+!!! info "Get Started on Bouchet"
+    Please see the [Bouchet Getting Started](/clusters/bouchet_getting_started/) for more information on key differences about Bouchet compared to Grace and McCleary.

 Once you have [an account](https://research.computing.yale.edu/support/hpc/account-request), the cluster can be accessed [via ssh](/clusters-at-yale/access) or [Open OnDemand](/clusters-at-yale/access/ood) at [https://ood-bouchet.ycrc.yale.edu](https://ood-bouchet.ycrc.yale.edu).